 Use the search bar to find test sets by their key, name or labels(requires full search term match).

 You can link your test sets from Orchestrator and execute them in Test Manager.
+First, you need to link the test set from Orchestrator.

 - You can only link individual test sets that contain automated test cases.